 We have in place compulsory professional indemnity insurance, as detailed below.

-We have in place a Modern Slavery Act policy which applies to all persons working for us or on our behalf in any capacity, including employees at all levels, partners, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.
+This policy applies to all persons working for us or on our behalf in any capacity, including employees at all levels, partners, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.

 VAT Registration number GB 172 8860 77